Currently available for Linux

 Your AI Agent's Task Manager

 Local-first task tracking with MCP integration.
-AI agents create tasks, track time, and manage your projects — while you code.
+Your AI agent creates tasks, tracks time, and manages your projects while you focus on code.

 Download for Linux